 How are the sites for this intervention eligible?
 Check all boxes that apply.
 You do not need to show data.
-See Appendix D for information on SNAP-Ed site eligibility.
+See Appendix D for information

 If you chose "Other", please describe how you determined SNAP-Ed eligibility:

 Include brief description of what outcomes you expect to see from this intervention at the end of Year 1.